jlengrand/Ivolution/README.markdown

 **NOTE : ** In order to get good results, your images should contain only one person; and you should try to always keep the same angle with the camera for each of them.

 Facemovie needs the list of haar_cascades to correctly detect faces.
 This means that if you decide to run the Facemovie from another location, you should update the folders accordingly and use the root_folder option:
 ```
 $ Facemoviefier -i input_folder -o output_folder -r haar_cascades_folder_location
 ```

-Facemovie allows you to choose the type of output you want once the processing is done.
+Facemovie also allows you to choose the type of output you want once the processing is done.
 This can be done by using the --type (-t) option.
 Here is the case where I save images instead of a movie in output.
 ```
 $ Facemoviefier -i "../data/input/Axel" -o "../data/output" -t i
 ```